sunilswain7/Contravylt/README.md

 ---

-## ⚙️ AI Model Update
+⚙️ AI Model Update

-Currently, our platform uses an AI model accessed via the Pinata API (`https://api.pinata.cloud/pinning/pinJSONToIPFS`) for news verification.
+We currently utilize an AI model accessed via the Pinata API (https://api.pinata.cloud/pinning/pinJSONToIPFS) for news verification.

-### Upcoming Python LSTM Model
+LSTM Model Already Developed

-We are developing a new AI model based on a deep learning LSTM architecture with the following highlights:
+We’ve already built a deep learning LSTM-based AI model designed to enhance news verification on Contravylt.
+While it hasn’t been fully integrated yet, the foundation is in place and we are now working on improving its accuracy and ensuring proper connection to our platform.

+Model Highlights:
-- **Libraries:** Pandas, Scikit-learn, TensorFlow/Keras, NumPy, Pickle
+- Libraries: Pandas, Scikit-learn, TensorFlow/Keras, NumPy, Pickle
-- **Data:** Combined real and fake news datasets, cleaned, tokenized, and padded to fixed length (150 tokens)
+- Data: Merged real and fake news datasets, cleaned, tokenized, and padded to 150 tokens
-- **Architecture:**
+- Architecture:
   - Embedding layer (100-dimensional vectors)
-  - LSTM layer with 150 units and dropout (0.5)
+  - LSTM layer with 150 units and 0.5 dropout
-  - GlobalMaxPooling1D to aggregate sequence outputs
+  - GlobalMaxPooling1D for sequence output aggregation
-  - Dense layers with ReLU and softmax for binary classification
+  - Dense layers using ReLU and softmax for binary classification
-- **Training:** Adam optimizer (lr=0.0001), categorical cross-entropy loss, trained for 15 epochs
+- Training: Adam optimizer (lr=0.0001), categorical cross-entropy loss, trained for 15 epochs
-- **Prediction:** Processes news text using a pre-trained tokenizer and outputs a 'FAKE' or 'REAL' verdict along with a confidence score.
+- Prediction: Takes news text input, uses a pre-trained tokenizer, and returns a 'FAKE' or 'REAL' label with a confidence score.

-This model will replace the current AI integration to provide more accurate and robust news verification on Contravylt.
+We’re now focused on refining this model and completing the integration to deliver more reliable and accurate news verification.